deoren/notes/docker/docker.md

 use this one as the parent will also be subject to the same setting being applied there as well.

+### ARG

+To pass an argument into a build, you must first define the variable's name.
+This is accomplished by using the `ARG` instruction.
+When defining the variable, you may also supply a default value which can be overidden later when using the `docker build` command:

+`docker build --build-arg FAVORITE_DESSERT=sleep .`

+Note: A change to the `ARG` will force the layers below to be rebuilt.

 ## Running Docker image

 ### Interactive